-All students are required to disclose in writing to the Academic Registrar if they are convicted of a criminal offence whilst on course; students on professionally accredited programmes may also be required to make an annual declaration.
-Applicants may be required to submit relevant information on any criminal convictions as part of the Admission process.
+All Edge Hill students are required to disclose in writing to the Academic Registrar if they are convicted of a criminal offence whilst on course; students may also be required to make an annual declaration.

 Once a declaration of a conviction is received, the Academic Registrar will ascertain whether or not the student is registered to a programme that requires an enhanced Disclosure and Barring Service (DBS) certificate to be provided during the Admission process.
 Once this is established, the following procedures will be applied as appropriate: